 Taking advantage of resurgent Ghibelline fortunes in Tuscany, Ugolino connived with the Pisan Ghibellines, led by the Archbishop Ruggieri degli Ubaldini; Ugolino agreed to Ghibelline demands that his grandson Nino be driven from the city, an order that was carried out—with Ugolino purposefully absent from the city—in 1288.
 The traitor, however, was then himself betrayed: upon Ugolino’s return to Pisa, Ruggieri incited the public against him (by cleverly exploiting Ugolino’s previous “betrayal of the castles”) and had the count—along with two sons (Gaddo and Uguiccione) and two grandsons (Anselmo and Brigata)—arrested and imprisoned. (http://danteworlds.laits.utexas.edu/circle9.html#ugolino)

-We cannot in fact be entirely sure of what sin Dante has in mind in putting Ugolino here.
-Nassime Chida, a Ph.D. candidate at Columbia University who is writing her dissertation on Ugolino and who has reviewed all the historical literature, elegantly clarifies the murkiness of the situation:
+We cannot in fact be entirely sure of what particular action Dante has in mind in putting Ugolino here.
+Nassime Chida, a Ph.D. candidate at Columbia University (as of this writing in October 2018) is completing her dissertation on power and kinship in the Commedia and has studied Ugolino and reviewed all the historical literature.
+She elegantly clarifies the murkiness of the situation: